leommxj/prebuilt-multiarch-bin/README.md

 the config file for buildroot and github actions' workflow file are in the `src` branch

 ## Changelog
-* 20220514 - changet to use release, old way can be found in `master_deprecated` branch
+* 20220514 - change to use release, old way can be found in `master_deprecated` branch
+* 20230217 - fix gdb build on x86_64